moderndatacompany/dataos.info/docs/interfaces/metis/metis_features.md

 ![Keeping track of activities for your data assets ](metis_features/activity_feed.png)

-Keeping track of activities for your data assets
+<figcaption align = "center">Keeping track of activities for your data assets </figcaption>

 With activity feeds, you can easily accomplish the following: